 Thursday Nov.
 17th 5:30pm

-Are you curious what can be found in the attic of Providence’s City Hall?
-If so, join us on a tour of the building led by our friends in the city’s archives, Britni Gorman and Caleb Horton.
-We’ll see some of the greatest Providence treasures in the archives like our 1637 compact, 1648 charter and early town records.
-Next, we’ll briefly check out what a City Council is like in session, visit the alderman chambers and travel up into the building’s attic!
+One of our favorite places to explore is City Hall, so we couldn’t help but launch our tour series with a visit.
+A lucky group of Providence residents joined us on a tour of the building led by our friends in the city’s archives, Britni Gorman and Caleb Horton.
+We saw some of the greatest Providence treasures in the archives like our 1637 compact, 1648 charter and even Patriarcha’s mug shot.
+Next, we checked out what a City Council is like in session, talked with the Council President, and visited the alderman chambers before traveling up into the building’s attic!

 Images from our City Hall Tour